arjunkalburgi/2022/src/routes/writing/2017-09-26_why-hackathons.md

 title: Why hackathons?
 description: >-
   In this trimester, I’m preparing to go to 5 hackathons.
-Including organizing one, that’s 6 hackathons I’m involved with in a 4 month…
+Including organizing one, that’s 6 hackathons I’m involved with in a 4 month.
+Why?!
 date: '2017-09-26'
 categories: []
 keywords: []
 published: true
 oldslugthing: /why-hackathons-f2709735ae3
 ---

-> In this trimester, I’m preparing to go to 5 hackathons.
-Including organizing [one](http://hackedbeta.compeclub.com), that’s 6 hackathons I’m involved with in a 4 month period.
-Why?!

 Back when I first started my degree, I told myself the two most important things for me to do are to learn as much as I can and to build technology that enabled people.